gabaal/Basic-Cookie-Clicker/README.md

 ## Steps to follow
-1. Create basic game with counter +1 cookie per second and a click me button to increase cookies by 1
+1. - [x] Create basic game with counter +1 cookie per second and a click me button to increase cookies by 1
-2. Seperate the App.jsx into seperate files each component (counter, timer)
+2. - [x] Seperate the App.jsx into seperate files each component (counter, timer)
-3. Add a reset button
+3. - [ ] Add a reset button
-4.  add upgrades /shop
+4. - [ ] add upgrades /shop
-5.  save and retrieve game state from local storage
+5. - [ ] save and retrieve game state from local storage